 Happy New Year everyone!
 Sorry for the long-overdue post, this year has started out very busy.
-Access-wise, the past few … More Extensions, Delays, and Introductions
+Access-wise, the past few weeks have seen incredible level boarding progress mostly outside of London, with new level boarding trains for Greater Anglia and Merseyrail as well as tramway expansions for Birmingham and Manchester.
+Unfortunately, London’s own latest level… Continue reading Extensions, Delays, and Introductions

-After an amazing holiday in Valencia, Spain earlier this month, I have come back to find many developments involving the … More Derogations, Consultations, and Exciting Holiday Destinations
+After an amazing holiday in Valencia, Spain earlier this month, I have come back to find many developments involving the future of the Underground’s most problematic lines.
+From controversial design choices to tube extensions and wide-scale redevelopments, we are starting to see the next challenges that TfL will seek to address folowing the eventually completion… Continue reading Derogations, Consultations, and Exciting Holiday Destinations

-Hello everyone, I am currently writing this post on a Eurostar train to Amsterdam (lengthy post to follow about the … More New Stations and New Funding
+Hello everyone, I am currently writing this post on a Eurostar train to Amsterdam (lengthy post to follow about the city’s, and the Netherlands as a whole’s, successes in accessibility).
+However, back in the UK there have been several recent developments that will improve accessibility around London.
+From new step-free access at Gidea Park and… Continue reading New Stations and New Funding

 These past few weeks have brought bits of exciting news for accessible transport in the UK!
-The most impactful of … More Exciting Things are Coming!
+The most impactful of these is the earth-shattering launch of the new Stadler Rail trains.
+Although limited to rural Norfolk for the time being, these will become an invaluable standard for future rail accessibility.
+Moving back to London, the… Continue reading Exciting Things are Coming!

-Ignoring the glaring delays with the opening of Meridian Water station, now scheduled for 3rd June, and the never-ending work … More May Step-Free Achievements
+Ignoring the glaring delays with the opening of Meridian Water station, now scheduled for 3rd June, and the never-ending work at Waterloo, this month has had a surprising amount of positive news with regards to step-free access.
+From a newly step-free suburban station to ambitious revised plans in the heart of the Square Mile, we… Continue reading May Step-Free Achievements

-I apologise for my infrequent posts this month, as I have been mostly focusing on updating the station descriptions on … More Access All Areas and Reading Musings
+I apologise for my infrequent posts this month, as I have been mostly focusing on updating the station descriptions on the SfL map.
+So far, all of Zone 1 is complete, as well as the Jubilee, Victoria, and Piccadilly lines.
+It is a very slow process but I hope to have it done by summer.… Continue reading Access All Areas and Reading Musings

 Fitting quite nicely with recent posts and discussions I’ve had regarding level boarding and the rail industry’s overall lack of interest in making widespread full step-free access a priority, there is now some suboptimal news on Crossrail 2’s accessibility.

 I must apologise for my absence the past few weeks.
 Partially, this is due to the fact that I recently got married (!) and spent the past week running around in preparation for what was a truly amazing day.
 The other part is that this summer has been disappointingly quiet with regards to new step-free… Continue reading Standard Trains vs. Non-Standard Platforms